 Marsanne makes wines with good weight, but also good acidity and subtle, flavors of white peaches and jasmine.
 I found this recipe online at Chowhound and it’s by Luke Knowland.
 It was amazing!
 The complimentary accents of thyme, chèvre, and figs with a glass of Domaine Artefact Marsanne is divine!

-Step 1 Heat the oven to 400°F and arrange a rack in the middle.
+Instructions: Step 1 Heat the oven to 400°F and arrange a rack in the middle.

 Step 2 Melt 1 tablespoon of the butter in a medium frying pan over medium heat.
 When it foams, add the shallots, season with salt and pepper, and cook, stirring occasionally, until softened and golden brown.
 Transfer to a plate and set aside.